 Disbursement and Refund Information

 UWest disburses both federal and state student aid funds.
 UWest first uses the funds to pay for tuition, fees, room and board charges, and then any other costs associated with attendance.
-Students who have a credit balance remaining on their student account, will receive a refund by check.
+If there is a credit balance on your student account, a direct deposit will be made to an authorized bank account that you have set up with UWest, within in 14 days.
 Students who wish to have credit balances held in their student accounts must provide the Bursar’s Office with written authorization requesting this be done.

 First year students must submit proof of high school graduation or its equivalent to the Admissions Office as stated in the Admissions requirements before any financial aid can be disbursed.